-In the IT-powered world of the 21st century, people use dozens if not hundreds of digital products every day.
-We read emails, look through the newsfeed of our social media accounts, pay for groceries using e-banking, click on apps to get access to various services, etc. The involvement of computer technologies is even higher in our professional activities, none of which can do without respective software.
+In the IT-powered world of the 21st century, people use dozens, if not hundreds, of digital products every day.
+We read emails, look through the newsfeed of our social media accounts, pay for groceries using e-banking, click on apps to access various services, etc. The involvement of computer technologies is even higher in our professional activities, none of which can do without respective software.
 And all the programs you use – even the most primitive ones – rely on architecture of a kind.

-The notion of software architecture denotes the organization of the system that encompasses the list of components, the way they interact and integrate with each other, the environment in which they function, and the underlying principles of the system’s design.
+The notion of software architecture denotes the system’s organization that encompasses the list of components, the way they interact and integrate with each other, the environment in which they function, and the underlying principles of the system’s design.
 Moreover, visionary software architects see to it that the system has the evolution potential with room to grow.